codecombat/codecombat/docs/PRODUCT_RULES.md

 - Merely opening an admin URL must not unlock missions before the admin button is activated.
 - Admin mode adds a visible button that unlocks all missions for manual verification.
 - The admin unlock is temporary to the current loaded page.
 Reloading the page, removing the admin URL or opening a normal page restores access derived from normal consecutive completion.
+- Activating the admin unlock must not write `unlocked = missionCount` into normal persisted progress.
 - Unlocking all missions does not automatically mark missions complete or grant persisted wizard level.
 - Missions completed during admin verification may remain recorded as completed, but they must not unlock unfinished gaps in the normal mission sequence.
 - Once the admin unlock button is activated, the same admin-unlocked state must be used both when rendering mission buttons and when checking whether a selected mission may open.
+- Admin mode shows `答えを見る` for the selected mission even before three failed attempts.
+This final-answer control is independent of the temporary unlock-all button.

 ## Speech and branch prompts